Vermont

 Residency Requirements

-Vermont law defines a “resident” as a person who intends to maintain a principal home in the town indefinitely or a specific intent to return there if temporarily absent.
+Vermont law defines a “resident” as a person who intends to maintain a “principal” (primary) home in the town indefinitely or a specific intent to return there if temporarily absent.
 Note that residency is based on how many nights a year the voter sleeps in town, if the residence is not their “principal” home.
 A voter who has more than one home must decide which one is their “principal” home.

 Voting Early or by Absentee Ballot